linnienaryshkin/langchain/aws/exam.md

 ## ML Models and Concepts

 - Regression models | predict a continuous value (height of the person by their weight)
-- Low variance | the model is too simple and does not fit the data well, leading to underfitting
+- Low variance | predictions are stable; underfitting occurs when bias/complexity is too low relative to data
 - High variance | the model is too complex and fits the training data too closely, leading to overfitting
 - Shapley values | a local interpretability method that explains individual predictions by assigning each feature a contribution score based on its marginal effect on the prediction.
 This method is useful for understanding the impact of each feature on a specific instance's prediction.
 - Partial Dependence Plots (PDP) | a global interpretability method that provides a view of the model’s behavior by illustrating how the predicted outcome changes as a single feature is varied across its range, holding all other features constant.
 PDPs help understand the overall relationship between a feature and the model output across the entire dataset.